 Today was the day.

-She wiped sweaty palms on her skirt as her stomach churned.
-Pulled the heavy glass door open and stepped inside.
-Bleach, urine, and stale air bit at her sinuses forced her to wince, and the door closed with a ‘thwack’ made her jump.
+She wiped sweaty palms on her skirt.
+Her stomach churned as she pulled the heavy glass door open and stepped inside.
+Bleach, urine, and stale air bit at her sinuses forced her to wince.
+She jumped at the thwack from the closing door behind her.

-The Sergeant leant against the front counter, glasses balanced on the end of his nose.
+On the other side of the front counter, the Sergeant arched his eyebrow at her, with his glasses balanced on the end of his nose.
 ‘You’re wearing a dress.’

 With wide smile, chin up, she smoothed out the cotton floral.
 ‘I know.
 And it’s not even Sunday.’